sigma-s/100-Days-of-Code/log.md

 - Started working on a new website for practice

 **Thoughts:**
 I didn't do anything too deep today.
-I'm dog sitting for a buddy, and this pup is loaded with energy (Border Collie/Pit mix)!
+I'm dog sitting for a buddy, and this pup is loaded with energy (Border Collie/Pit mix :dog:)!
 I managed to mess around with some HTML and bootstrap.
 I began to recreate a page I made years ago with Blogspot.

 Tomorrow, things will pick back up with the Free Code Camp meetup.
 They consistently keep us on our toes.